 I don’t know for sure, but here’s my best guess, based on everything I’ve learned.

 My hunch is that Chinese chicken fingers were simply a rebranding of the chicken fingers on the pupu platters of the Chinese-Polynesian restaurants.
 Tiki was starting to dwindle as a trend at the same time that chicken fingers—the new kind—were coming into fashion, and it stands to reason that restaurants would want to keep them on the menu even after the rum punches and theme-park interiors went away.

 Calling them Chinese chicken fingers may have also been a reclaiming of sorts, a way to make this Chinese-American food its own distinct thing, with a clearer acknowledgment of the cooks who created it in the first place.
-Why they’re such a Boston thing, specifically, I’m not sure—it may have to do with Joyce Chen, who created Peking Ravioli and introduced many Bostonians to Chinese food through her restaurants and television show, and who embraced the “intersection of assimilation and innovation” that Roy lauds in his essay.
-Maybe it was someone else, or some other factor.
+Why their endurance is so focused in the Boston area, I’m not sure—it may have to do with Joyce Chen, who created Peking Ravioli and introduced many Bostonians to Chinese food through her restaurants and television show, and who embraced the “intersection of assimilation and innovation” that Roy lauds in his essay.
+Or maybe it was someone else, or some other factor.
 It’s not clear.

-But the good news is this: While Chinese chicken fingers may be a New England specialty, you can still find the exact same food now under the name “golden [or gold] chicken” in restaurants beyond the range of Red Sox fandom.
+But the good news is this: While Chinese chicken fingers may be a New England specialty, it turns out you can still find the exact same food now under the name “golden [or gold] chicken” in far restaurants beyond the range of Red Sox fandom.
+Same product, different name—and yet another example of the fascinating evolution of food.
 If you’re hungry, well, you should probably go order some now.

 If you enjoyed this, please share it on your social media platforms of choice, and consider a paid subscription to support this newsletter and enable me to keep writing it—I have a blast writing these posts but it’s also real work and paid subscriptions are what makes it worth my time.